Hives/otw-single-page/README.md

 And: [One Page Wonder](http://themes.jekyllrc.org/one-page-wonder/) theme

 Still to do:
-1. About text
+2. About text
-2. Bios
-3. Browser testing
+3. Bios
 4. Squirrel image
 5. Lazyloading???